New York Airways

-New York Airways was a helicopter airline in the New York City area, founded in 1949 as a mail and cargo carrier.
+New York Airways was an American helicopter airline in the New York City area, founded in 1949 as a mail and cargo carrier.
 On 9 July 1953 it may have been the first scheduled helicopter airline to carry passengers in the United States, with headquarters at LaGuardia Airport.
 Although primarily a helicopter airline operator with scheduled passenger operations, New York Airways also flew fixed wing aircraft, such as the de Havilland Canada DHC-6 Twin Otter 19-passenger STOL twin turboprop aircraft.